BrianShiroe/simple-todolist-with-next-framework/README.md

 npm -v
 ```

-4. Install project dependencies
+4. Install project dependencies.
 ```bash
 npm install
 ```

-5. create a new database by running the init.sql code on a mysql workbench
+5. create a new database by running the init.sql code on a mysql workbench.
 ``` bash
 File path: src/sql/init.sql
 ```